 Peer specialist supervisors must document all supervisory sessions and maintain records in the peer specialist’s employee personnel file.

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 SUBSTANCE USE DISORDER SERVICES

 Statement of Benefits